 Most farm owners don’t have a written risk management policy, but we do have barn rules that help to keep family, visitors, and

-and barn help safe.
+barn help safe.
 We make sure rakes and shovels are put back in the utility room and not left in the barn aisle.
 We don’t allow the use of extension cords.
 We make repairs before they cause harm.

 We take those steps to avoid heartache, we also need to protect ourselves from liability.
 State equine liability laws help protect farm

 horse-keeping, carry a measure of risk and all those who engage in the activity accept that risk.

 But, equine liability laws do nothing to protect owners from negligence.
 A number of years ago, a Connecticut horse escaped from

 both the horse and the driver of the vehicle were killed instantly.
 In the ensuing court battle the property owner was found liable.
 Not

-only) wasn’t sturdy enough to ensure the horse would not escape onto the busy road.
+only was the fencing in disrepair, but the judge determined the fence type (electric only) wasn’t sturdy enough to ensure the horse would not escape onto the busy road.

 A loose horse that causes property damage or physical harm, is considered negligence in most states.
 Plaintiffs may sue the farm’s

 to roads and highways and the risk is even higher.
 The best defense for loose horse cases is to properly contain the horse in the first place.

 Good fences keep you and your horses safe.
 If the Connecticut farm owner had installed a sturdy double fence line along that busy road, a tragedy could have been avoided.